 If enabled, files will be processed in the order based on the properties that follow.

-Figure 11: Property to choose order of files in which they will be processed
+Figure 11: Property to choose the order of files in which they will be processed

-Files would be processed in order on the basis of File names
+Process Files in order based on the File Name

 Pattern Value Type